resthub/resthub-js/src/documentation/repositories.rst

 Repositories
 ============

 What about connecting to a REST WebServer ?
-Well it's precisely Repositories purposes.
+Well it's precisely Repositories' purpose.

-Repository is a Class that provides CRUD (Create Retrieve Update Delete) methods to handle a distant Resource, hold by a REST WebServer.
+Repository is a Class that provides CRUD (Create Retrieve Update Delete) methods to handle a distant Resource, held by a REST WebServer.

-Repository defines only static methods, because these functionnalities could be accessed from every controllers in the application.
+Repository defines only static methods, because these functionalities could be accessed from every controller in the application.
 It provides::

 		/**